 We’re thrilled to announce that up to 10 grants of up to £31,000 are available from The Dunhill Medical Trust to create an intergenerational linking project in your area of England, as part of the national initiative Care Home Friends and Neighbours: Intergenerational Linking.

-Care Home Friends and Neighbours: Intergenerational Linking is an exciting national initiative from My Home Life England and The Linking Network.
+Care Home Friends and Neighbours: Intergenerational Linking is an exciting national initiative from us at My Home Life England together with The Linking Network.
 We’re promoting young people’s engagement with care homes, by linking together schools and youth organisations with older people living in care homes across England.

 The project is funded through the #iwill Fund.
 The National Lottery Community Fund and the Department of Digital, Culture, Media & Sport are each investing £25 million seed funding to create the #iwill Fund.
 The Dunhill Medical Trust is acting as a match funder and awarding grants on behalf of the #iwill Fund.